-- Source URL / HTML: Either a fully qualified URL of the page to convert or an HTML fragment. - Page Orientation: Specify if you wish to use Portrait or Landscape for the generated PDF file. - Username: By default all pages are requested by the conversion service using the account the service is running under.
+Source URL / HTML: Either a fully qualified URL of the page to convert or an HTML fragment.

+- Page Orientation: Specify if you wish to use Portrait or Landscape for the generated PDF file. - Username: By default, all pages are requested by the conversion service using the account the service is running under.
 If that account has no privileges on the requested URL then specify an alternative user name in this field. - Password: The password associated with the optional user name.
-Please note that any password entered here is displayed in clear text to allow field references to be added. - PDF List ID: If you wish to carry out further actions on the generated PDF file, e.g. perform a check-in, then you can optionally write the ID of the List the PDF was written to in a workflow variable of type String. - PDF List Item ID: Similarly to PDF List ID, the Item ID of the generated PDF file can optionally be written to a workflow variable of type Item ID (in SharePoint 2007) or Integer (in SharePoint 2010 / 2013). - Error Handling: Similar to the way some of Nintex' own Workflow Activities allow errors to be captured and evaluated by subsequent actions, all of Muhimbi's Workflow Activities allow the same.
-By default this facility is disabled meaning that any error terminates the workflow.
+Please note that any password entered here is displayed in clear text to allow field references to be added. - Html Engine: Specify which HTML conversion engine to use.
+Chromium (the default on most modern systems) generally produces better results, especially with SharePoint 2013 and later, but for some rare scenarios the WebKit option may work better. - Authentication: By default, the Muhimbi PDF Converter attempts to authenticate using standard Web / HTTP / Windows authentication.
+However, in order to convert SharePoint Online pages, a different authentication type will need to be specified. - WebKit Viewport: Control the 'virtual browser size' to improve the rendering of responsive websites. (e.g., distinguish between mobile, tablet and desktop versions of a website) - Media Type: HTML is primarily aimed at displaying information on screen, not on paper.
+However, modern web pages - including SharePoint - use CSS to define a different look and feel for the screen and the printer.
+Providing the default 'WebKit' based HTML Converter is used, the converter can use Print optimised CSS (the default) or Screen optimised CSS.
+(The IE based converter always uses the 'Screen' option). - Conversion Delay: Modern web pages, including SharePoint 2013 and later, as well as SharePoint Online, use complex methods for rendering pages, often involving JavaScript.
+Under normal circumstances the Muhimbi Converter will convert HTML to PDF the moment the page has finished loading.
+However, you may want to add some milliseconds (a value of 1000 is 1 second) to allow all JavaScript to finish executing. - PDF List ID: If you wish to carry out further actions on the generated PDF file, e.g., perform a check-in, then you can optionally write the ID of the List the PDF was written to in a workflow variable of type String. - PDF List Item ID: Similarly, to PDF List ID, the Item ID of the generated PDF file can optionally be written to a workflow variable of type Item ID (in SharePoint 2007) or Integer (in SharePoint 2010 and later versions). - Error Handling: Similar to the way some of Nintex' own Workflow Activities allow errors to be captured and evaluated by subsequent actions, all of Muhimbi's Workflow Activities allow the same.
+By default, this facility is disabled meaning that any error terminates the workflow.